The 100-agent problem

 1. Context collision

-Every agent needs to "know" what's happening.
-In naive systems, that means passing the full conversation history to every agent every turn.
-At 10 agents, you're paying 10× the context tokens.
-At 100, the context window explodes, costs blow out, and — worse — agents drown in signal they don't need.
-A compliance reviewer doesn't need to read the SEO specialist's notes.
-Forcing them to does two bad things: it costs money, and it dilutes the reviewer's focus.
+Every agent needs to know what's going on.
+In a naive system, "knowing" means passing the full conversation history to every agent on every turn.
+At ten agents you're paying ten times the context.
+At a hundred, the window detonates, and the deeper problem isn't cost, it's noise.
+A compliance reviewer does not need the SEO specialist's working notes.
+Force-feeding them anyway burns money and blunts the reviewer's focus at the same time.

 2. Coordination overhead

-Who speaks next?
-In a 3-agent system you can hard-code a rotation.
-In a 10-agent system you need a routing policy.
-In a 100-agent system, the meta-question ("which agent should act right now given the current state?") becomes the hardest problem in the stack.
-Most frameworks punt on this and let agents "freely collaborate," which in practice means the loudest agent (the one the LLM picks most often) dominates while specialists sit idle.
+Who acts next?
+With three agents you can hard-code a rotation.
+With ten you need a routing policy.
+With a hundred, "which agent should move right now, given the current state?" becomes the single hardest problem in the system.
+Most frameworks dodge it and let agents "collaborate freely," which in practice means the agent the model happens to call most often dominates while the real specialists sit idle.

 3. Quality drift